How can we help you?

 What if I can't see my Carbon Footprint Score?

-The Carbon Footprint you see is for your last previous month, so if haven’t spent on your account in the last month your estimated footprint will be 0kgs of CO2.
-Transfers between accounts also won’t impact your Carbon Footprint at all.
+The carbon footprint you see is for your last previous month, so if haven’t spent on your account in the last month your estimated footprint will be 0kgs of CO2.
+Transfers between accounts also won’t impact your carbon footprint at all.

 Can I access the Carbon Footprint Tracker outside the NatWest app?